s175573/GIANA/README.md

 |`-r REF, --refFile=REF`|Input reference file.
 Only required in the query model.|
 |`-b, --Verbose`|Verbose option: if given, GIANA will print intermediate messages.|

-Note: in some operation systems, by default `python` is python2.
+Note: GIANA is successfully tested in Linux and Mac OS.
+In some operation systems, by default `python` is python2.
 To run GIANA correctly, user needs to use `python3` instead.

 ### 1. Input data format